Police officers work to prevent and solve crime, keep the peace, and respond to criminal activities and emergencies.

 - usually work shifts, including nights and weekends

-- work in a variety of locations, including offices, courts, urban streets and rural areas
+- work in a variety of locations, including offices, courts, and rural areas

 - may be at risk of verbal or physical abuse

-- may travel to different sites around the country and overseas to help investigate crimes and attend conferences.
+- may travel around the country and overseas to help investigate crimes or attend conferences.

 What's the job really like?